zfrangella/zfrangella.github.io/_pages/about.md

 About Me
 ======
 I am currently seeking full-time opportunities in industry.
-I recently finished my PhD in the Department of Management Science and Engineering at Stanford University advised by Madeleine Udell.
+I recently finished my PhD in machine learning and optimization at Stanford University advised by Madeleine Udell.
 Before Stanford, I was at the Center for Applied Mathematics at Cornell University, where I earned an M.S. degree in Applied Mathematics.
 I received my B.S. in Mathematics from Rensselaer Polytechnic Institute.

 Research Interests
 ======